GoogleCloudPlatform/workflows-demos/screenshot-jobs/README.md

 ![Cloud Run jobs](image3.png)

-After a few minutes, you should also see the screenshots uploaded to the bucket.
+After a few minutes, you should also see a new output bucket with name `screenshot-<PROJECT_ID>` with screenshots of webpages.